-- b. for food, for which prices are normally collected one a month, for fresh fish, for pharmaceutical products dispensed without medical prescription and for other medical products, the imputation of missing prices is based on the monthly rate of change of the product offers collected in the provinces where the price collection took place; - c. for furnishing and other services for the house, considering the stickiness of their prices, missing observations are imputed on the basis of the last price information available (carry forward method); - d. the carry forward method is also used for the imputation of the prices of restaurants, cultural and recreational services.
+- a. for clothing and footwear, for fresh food, for which prices are collected monthly and for fresh food, for which prices are normally collected twice a month and both prices are not available, missing prices are estimated using the monthly rate of change of the prices of the product offers in the provinces where the price collection has been carried out.
+Specifically in the cases of clothing and footwear and of for fresh food, for which prices are normally collected twice a month, the usual rules for the imputation of seasonal products have been applied; - for food, for which prices are normally collected one a month, for fresh fish, for pharmaceutical products dispensed without medical prescription and for other medical products, the imputation of missing prices is based on the monthly rate of change of the product offers collected in the provinces where the price collection took place; - c. for the products (defined by hotel classes) that make up the Bedroom hotel aggregate, from January 2022, missing prices are estimated using the monthly rate of change of the prices of the hotels of the same class or of the same aggregate in the province where the price collection has been carried out or, if the number of available observations in the reference month does not allow it, missing prices are estimated using the monthly variation observed in the province in the same month of the previous year in order to keep the seasonal profile of the prices of this aggregate; - d. for furnishing and other services for the house, considering the stickiness of their prices, missing observations are imputed on the basis of the last price information available (carry forward method); - e. the carry forward method is also used for the imputation of the prices of restaurants, cultural and recreational services.